simingf/windows-setup/README.md

 # AutoHotKey Setup:

+-copy 'hotkeys.ahk' into Documents

 -press Win + R and enter 'shell:startup'

--make an alias of 'hotkeys.ahk' in the folder
+-make an alias of 'hotkeys.ahk' in the startup folder

+-the directory that 'hotkeys.ahk' is in affects the default starting location of git bash

+-use cphotkeys in bash to update the hotkeys file in win-setup with the hotkeys file in Documents

 # Glass2k Setup: